 The New Children’s Museum in San Diego is a fun, interactive museum that’s all about helping kids think, play, and create through hands-on exhibitions, engaging art-making activities, artistic performances, and educational programs.
-From sculpting clay figures during a daily visit to participating in camp programs, mini-museum-goers can experience the joy of art in different ways throughout the museum.

 The New Children’s Museum is filled with exciting finds, intriguing and interactive exhibits, and meaningful activities for all ages.
 Each year, leading artists create specifically designed and commissioned pieces of contemporary art with tactile features that appeal to kids, rather than recreate existing art to suit a younger generation.
 Throughout the museum, hands-on art and exhibits hold the attention of children of all ages, ranging from toddlers and teens.